-- Integrate ERM practices with our strategy setting process and performance management practices to realize benefits related to value; - · Improve the Company's ability to identify risks and establish appropriate responses to reduce costs and limit losses: - · Identify operational gaps to reduce performance variability; - Identify interrelated risks within First Western and establish an integrated response; and - Assess the positive and negative aspects of risk to address challenges and opportunities within our internal and external environment.
+- Integrate ERM practices with our strategy setting process and performance management practices to realize benefits related to value; - Improve the Company's ability to identify risks and establish appropriate responses to reduce costs and limit losses; - Identify operational gaps to reduce performance variability; - Include business resiliency in strategy setting; - Identify interrelated risks within First Western and establish an integrated response; and - Assess the positive and negative aspects of risk to address challenges and opportunities within our internal and external environment.

-We routinely monitor and measure risk throughout the organization and allocate resources and capital to maintain the quality of information and compliance within our regulatory environment.
+We routinely monitor and measure risk throughout the organization to optimize the allocation of resources, preserve capital, and to ensure the attainment and/or protection of strategic goals and business objectives.